Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: Far Case

 \subsection{Consistency with Plate Scattering Theory}

 Electromagnetic plate scattering theory is noted in \cite{Ozdogan+2_1910} as a possible starting point for RIS scattering models.
-In this section it is shown that the connection to plate scattering theory is actually an \emph{emergent} feature of RIS scattering theory, and does not need to be assumed.
-That is, under certain conditions the array-based model derived in previous sections yields results in which the RIS can be modeled as a passive flat plate scatterer.

-To see this, imagine that an\ RIS in the far case is replaced by a flat perfectly-conducting plate of area $A$, and let us assume monostatic geometry; i.e., $\hat{\bf r}_i = -\hat{\bf n}$ and $\hat{\bf r}_s = +\hat{\bf n}$).
-In this case, the radar range equation (see e.g.\ \cite{ST13}, Sec.~4.6) indicates that:
+In this section it is shown that the connection to plate scattering theory actually follows naturally from the model developed so far, and does not need to be introduced as a postulate.
+To see this, imagine that an\ RIS in the far case is replaced by a flat perfectly-conducting plate of area $A$, and let us assume monostatic geometry; i.e., $\hat{\bf r}_i = -\hat{\bf n}$ and $\hat{\bf r}_s = +\hat{\bf n}$.
+In this case, the radar range equation (see e.g.\ \cite{ST13}, Sec.~4.6) is:

 where $\sigma$ is the broadside monostatic radar cross section of the plate, which is known to be:

 see e.g.\ \cite{H61}, Sec.~3.7.
 Recasting Equation~\ref{eRRE} in the form of the Friis transmission equation, the path loss $L_{plate}$ in this scenario is given by: